ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/service-management-architecture.md

 # Architecture decisions for service management
 {: #service-management-arch}

-The following summarize the architecture decisions for service management for customer managed watsonx Gen AI pattern.
+The following summarize the architecture decisions for service management for customer managed watsonx gen AI pattern.

 ## Architecture decisions for monitoring
 {: #monitoring}